cgarren/beat-bracket/README.md

 ### High
 - Add a way to add songs to queue
 - Make a toggle for songs exclusively by the artist vs songs the artist is featured on
-- Better duplicate detection
 - Rename to Beat Bracket (get domain)
 - Make a toggle that decides which songs to include in the bracket in the first place (random vs popularity vs custom - currently just the most popular)
-- Make it so that auth only happens when there is a token sent from spotify (auth should not use value in sessionstorage, that is for later requests)
-- Make it clear to the user that the session is not valid and they must reauthenticate when that happens
 ### Medium
 - Write function to purge sessions that are expired every hour
 - SEO for each artist (ex. if someone searches for "Kanye West bracket every song" they should see the Kanye West bracket)